cephadi/finance-landing-page/README.md

-# Tailwind Manage Landing Page
+# ReactJs & Tailwind Finance Landing Page

 This is the project for finance landing page using ReactJs & Tailwind CSS.